noah-correa/COMP6080-ass2-javascript/README.md

 * 5th March: Due date extended to 8pm on Monday (a 10 hour extension)
 * 5th March: Some backend vars updated to match docs + a better default DB when running `npm run reset`
 * 6th March: `/job/like` correctly documented as `PUT` instead of `POST`.
-Some minor updates to backend doc to be consistent (see the commit); 2.4.3. missing line about image
+Some minor updates to backend doc to be consistent (see the commit); 2.4.3. missing line about image; job/feed pagination added correctly

 ## 1. Background & Motivation